'The Fakeys': Comedians turn tables on Trump's 'fake news' awards

 In a tongue-in-cheek war of insults, “The Daily Show” has also run videos asking whether Colbert and comic Samantha Bee of “Full Frontal” on TBS “can really be mistrusted,” and proclaiming the satirical show’s South African-born host, Trevor Noah, “literally un-American.”

-Public radio’s predominantly serious “On the Media” show last week ran spoof red-carpet coverage of “The Fakeys,” with various newspaper and TV journalists jostling for fake-news honours.
+Public radio’s predominantly serious “On the Media” show last week ran spoof red-carpet coverage of “The Fakeys,” with various newspaper and TV journalists jostling for fake-news honors.

+As of Tuesday, the White House had not given any details of whether or how Trump intended to go ahead with his awards.

 The term “fake news” was originally coined to describe false reports, often spread through social media and sometimes aimed at supporting or hurting a political figure.